EspressoSystems/cape/README.md

 To run the benchmarks against Arbitrum Rinkeby follow these steps:

 - Install [Metamask](https://metamask.io/) in your browser and copy the mnemonic.
 - Set the RINKEBY_MNEMONIC in the .env file.
+Note: this variable may be looked up in the environment so restart your nix shell for the updated env var to be accurate when read.
 - Switch metamask to the rinkeby network.
 - Get some Rinkeby coins at the [MyCrypto faucet](https://app.mycrypto.com/faucet).
 You can also use the official [Rinkeby faucet](https://faucet.rinkeby.io) which is less stable but where you can get more coins at once.
 - Go to the [Arbitrum bridge](https://bridge.arbitrum.io/) and deposit your